Billy0215/stats220/README.md

 **Here are some informations about this repo :)**

-*1. This is created for my Project 1 in stats220*
+1. *This is created for my Project 1 in stats220*

-*2. This repo is about meme*
+2. *This repo is about meme*